Windsor, Nova Scotia: Father Le Loutre's War

-Despite the British Conquest of Acadia in 1710, Nova Scotia remained primarily occupied by Catholic Acadians and Mi'kmaq.
+Despite the British conquest of Acadia in 1710, Nova Scotia remained primarily inhabited by the Acadians and Mi'kmaq.
 Father Le Loutre's War began when Edward Cornwallis arrived to establish Halifax with 13 transports on June 21, 1749.
-By unilaterally establishing Halifax the British were violating earlier treaties with the Mi'kmaq (1726), which were signed after Dummer's War.
+The founding of Halifax was perceived by many Mi'kmaq as "a breach of the peace terms of 1725 (after Dummer's War), which created a framework for negotiating such settlements".
 The British quickly began to build other settlements.
 To guard against Mi'kmaq, Acadian and French attacks on the new Protestant settlements, British fortifications were erected in Halifax (1749), Dartmouth (1750), Bedford (Fort Sackville) (1751), Lunenburg (1753) and Lawrencetown (1754).